PolisettyRoshan/java-learning/README.md

 [] Variables

+variables are containers for storing data values

 [] Variable naming conventions

+* A variable name can consist of capital letters A-Z and two spwcial characters such as _

+* The first character must not be a digit

+* Blank spaces cannot be used in variable names

 [] different data types in programming languages

+There are four types of data types are there

+1. Integer

+Integer data type represent whole numbers in programing

+2. Character

+In character data type alphabet letters denote characters and they can be single characters

+3. String

+A string data type is acombination of characters that can be either constant or variable

+4. Boolean

+Boolean data type contains two types of values true or false

 [] different cases

+1. Pascal case

+Pascal case is naming with first letter of each word is capital letter.
+Pascal case is used for class naming

+Ex: NewWord

+2. Camel case

+In camel case first word will be samall letters and from second word firsr character will be capital letter

+Ex: iPhone

+3. Snake case

+Snake case is naming with words separated by _(underscore) and all small letters

+Ex: new_word

 [] what is int datatype

+int data type in java used to store integer values